VALAWAI/docs/docs/demonstrations/email.md

 # E-mail

-This is a basic demonstrator of how to use the [VALAWAI Toolbox](/docs/toolbox) to create a simple Value-awareness application.
+This is a basic demonstrator of how to use the VALAWAI Architecture](/docs/architecture/value_awareness_architecture) to create a simple Value-awareness application.
 It uses some components to obtain e-mails from a server, generate a reply e-mail, send it and check that this reply is aligned with a value.
 These components are: